industrial-data-space/trusted-connector-documentation/docs/_docs/dev_core.md

 karaf-assembly/target/assembly/bin/karaf clean debug
 ```

+Confirm that the management console is available at `http://ids:ids@localhost:8181/`.

-The following Docker images are created:
+The following Docker images are created and can be started with `docker run -ti --rm --name core-platform <image name>`:

 ```
 registry.netsec.aisec.fraunhofer.de/ids/core-platform:develop